-The more complex the solution, the more it will take to develop the software.
+The more complex the solution, the more it will take Software Development.
 Therefore, you can either expand the building time frame or consider optimizing the product’s functionalities.
-In the first case, the software will be built according to your original idea but in the second case, it will reach the market faster.Track your project development tools with GitHub or Jira.
+In the first case, the Software Development according to your original idea but in the second case, it will reach the market faster.Track your project development tools with GitHub or Jira.

 You need to keep a detailed track record of all the solutions, functions and elements to identify the glitches.
 With this, you can replicate the PoC at the time of full implementation of the product.
 Documenting everything will help evaluate the functional requirements and determine whether you are on the right track or need to make further readjustments in design.

-You can test the POC on a small group of targeted users and analyze how the software can be enhanced.
+You can test the POC on a small group of targeted users and analyze how the Software Development can be enhanced.
 By this, you will have a solution for further development process.
 At this stage, you can easily make modifications as per the users’ feedback.

 5. Collect market feedback